-Christophanies during the Second Great Awakening: Throughout the early 19th century, numerous Protestant Christian within the young American Republic reported having supernatural encounters with Jesus Christ.
-Men and women claimed that Jesus visited them personally, others dreamed of him, and some even claimed to be Jesus themselves.
+Christophanies during the Second Great Awakening: Throughout the early 19th century, numerous Protestant Christians within the young American Republic reported having supernatural encounters with Jesus Christ.
+Men and women claimed that Jesus visited them personally, while others dreamed of him, and some even claimed to be Jesus themselves.
 Scholarship has typically focused on only a few notable individuals, such as Mother Ann Lee, Joseph Smith, Robert Matthews, and the like, and this usually has been done in isolation.
 My research seeks to bring this perplexing religious phenomenon together in an attempt to better understand this wide occurring trend.

-Joseph Smith and the Presidential Election of 1844: In 1844, the Mormon prophet Joseph Smith, now the mayor of Nauvoo, Illinois, launched a presidential campaign unlike anything the United States has ever seen.
+Joseph Smith and the Presidential Election of 1844: In 1844, the Mormon prophet Joseph Smith, then mayor of Nauvoo, Illinois, launched a presidential campaign, unlike anything the United States has ever seen.
 Smith believed that the United States had failed the Latter-day Saints and that only he would be a suitable candidate that his people could back.
 While Smith’s campaign for the presidency has been the subject of little research, most of has centered on Smith himself and the politics of Illinois.
 My research is focusing on how Smith’s campaign can be understood within Jacksonian Democracy, that is, the expansion of suffrage to non-property holding white men.